 8. After School Programs – Late Busses

 Ridership of late bus runs varies from day to day based upon student schedules.
 In addition, there are only two busses that complete the route for each town from each school.
 This means that each bus is covering approximately half of the town.
 As such, the stops for late busses are far less frequent, and the routes may take considerable time.
-In order to keep route times down and provide a somewhat consistent schedule for parents/guardians wishing to pick up their children, consistent routes will be established for the 2011/2012 school year and will be run each day.
+In order to keep route times down and provide a somewhat consistent schedule for parents/guardians wishing to pick up their children, consistent routes will be established for each school year and will be run each day.
 However, please be aware that flexibility in ridership will cause variance in times by as much as 10 to 15 minutes.
 Parents and guardians should plan accordingly.

 9. Bus Riding Rules And Privileges